mindspore-ai/docs/docs/lite/docs/source_en/infer/runtime_java.md

 Create the configuration context [MSContext](https://www.mindspore.cn/lite/api/en/master/api_java/mscontext.html#mscontext) to save some basic configuration parameters required by the session to guide graph build and execution.
 Configure the number of threads, thread affinity and whether to enable heterogeneous parallel inference via the [init](https://www.mindspore.cn/lite/api/en/master/api_java/mscontext.html#init) interface.
 MindSpore Lite has a built-in thread pool shared by processes.
 During inference, `threadNum` is used to specify the maximum number of threads in the thread pool.
 The default value is 2.

 MindSpore Lite supports heterogeneous inference.
 The preferred backend for inference is specified by `deviceType` of [AddDeviceInfo](https://www.mindspore.cn/lite/api/en/master/api_java/mscontext.html#adddeviceinfo).
 Currently, CPU, GPU and NPU are supported.
-During graph build, operator selection and scheduling are performed based on the preferred backend.If the backend supports Float16, you can use the Float16 operator first by setting `isEnableFloat16` to `true`.
+During graph build, operator selection and scheduling are performed based on the preferred backend.
+If the backend supports Float16, you can use the Float16 operator first by setting `isEnableFloat16` to `true`.
 If it is an NPU backend, you can also set the NPU frequency value.
 The default frequency value is 3, and can be set to 1 (low power consumption), 2 (balanced), 3 (high performance), and 4 (extreme performance).

 ### Configuring the CPU Backend

-If the backend to be performed is a CPU, you need to configure [addDeviceInfo](https://www.mindspore.cn/lite/api/en/master/api_java/mscontext.html#adddeviceinfo) after `MSContext` is inited.
+If the backend to be performed is a CPU, you need to configure [addDeviceInfo](https://www.mindspore.cn/lite/api/en/master/api_java/mscontext.html#adddeviceinfo) after `MSContext` is initialized.
 In addition, the CPU supports the setting of the core binding mode and whether to preferentially use the float16 operator.

 The following sample code from [MainActivity.java](https://gitee.com/mindspore/mindspore-lite/blob/master/mindspore-lite/examples/runtime_java/app/src/main/java/com/mindspore/lite/demo/MainActivity.java#L59) demonstrates how to create a CPU backend, set the CPU core binding mode to large-core priority, and enable float16 inference: